Learn To Curls

 Curling Info, Rules, FAQs

-The United States Curling Association (USCA) is the governing body of the sport in the U.S. and provides a variety of information about curling including news and general curling information, rules of the game and frequently asked questions.
+The United States Curling Association (USCA) is the governing body of the sport in the U.S. and provides a variety of information about curling including news and general curling information and a two minute guide to the game.

-If you’re trying to find a curling facility in the U.S., use the locator map – courtesy of the Kansas City Curling Club – to get a list of clubs and contact information across the country.
+If you’re trying to find a curling facility in the U.S., use the club locator.